JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 - The user has the option of finding out more about any of the services available
 - The user has the choice to add a service to their cart if they like it

+**Contact Form**

+- The user can use the contact form to send a message to the site admin

 ### Future Features:

+- Allow for more profile features such as a profile picture
 - Allow users to view thier posts in the Profile page
 - Allow users to delete thier posts
 - Allow users to add reviews to services they've bought